– scroll down to see further images –

 The Chettiars were based in a semi-arid part of Tamil Nadu known as Chettinad.
 They were a merchant, trading and banking group who had family members across Asia thereby allowing them to develop multinational family-based trading and finance operations.
 They became very wealthy and built massive mansions in the district for their large extended families.
 Their business success declined with the Great Depression and the Second Wold War.

 Such studs were designed to be worn only by women with distended ear lobes.
 The screwing mechanism to which the central diamond is attached would have allowed chains to be attached to allow more support to be given on account of the weight of each stud.
+These are not wearable today in a conventional, modern sense.

 The pair here is in excellent condition.